 Both girls are going through treatment for cancer.
 Maliyah has been fighting stage IV neuroblastoma since 2012, which caused a cancerous tumor to grow in her abdomen and spread to her bone marrow.
 Madelina, 2 years old was diagnosed with acute myeloid leukemia in 2014.

-We are Beauty with a Purpose; for every product purchased, one is donated to a woman going through cancer treatment.
+We are Beauty with a Purpose; for every product purchased, we donate to help a woman thrive.

 A big thank you to Good Morning America for helping us kick off our first annual Thrivers Day celebration in Central Park with Florence + The Machine!